 NO – There is no explicit ROCE target (or similar) in the annual reports.
-Post-tax ROCE is weak at 7.4%, which is just above my minimum investible level of 7% and significantly below the post-tax ROCE of other Beverages sector companies in the FTSE 350.
+Post-tax ROCE is weak at 7.4%, which is just above my minimum investible level of 7% and significantly below the post-tax ROCE of other beverage sector companies in the FTSE 350.

 22. Having asked all these questions, do you still think the company’s debts are sufficiently low?

 YES – Just about.
 The company has a history of using a lot of debt.
-Through most of the last 5-years it has had a Debt Ratio above 5, which is too much for me.
+Through most of the last 5 years, it has had a Debt Ratio above 5, which is too much for me.

 However, it is a very defensive company and perhaps in reality these debt levels were not excessive, but I would still prefer it to use less debt when making acquisitions.